cneftali/simple-batch-factory/README.md

-# Spring Boot Docker - IN PROGESS
+# Spring Boot Docker - IN PROGRESS

 This is a quick tech demo how schedule a remote job:
 [Spring Boot](http://projects.spring.io/spring-boot/),